rohitsnegi28/Dailycodes/temp.md

 Fill <NAMESPACE>, <SERVICE_ACCOUNT>, <DEPLOYMENT>, and <UAMI_CLIENT_ID> with your values and run these.
 Tell me which step first fails (missing label/env, no projected token, automount=false, etc.), and I’ll zero in on the fix.

+Got it — since you’ve already annotated the ServiceAccount, the second step is to make sure your Deployment’s pod template:

+1. Uses that ServiceAccount (probably default in your case).

+2. Has the Workload Identity opt-in label.

+3. Has AZURE_CLIENT_ID set so your app picks the right identity.

+Here are the exact commands:

+---

+1️⃣ Set the Deployment to use the ServiceAccount

+kubectl patch deploy <DEPLOYMENT_NAME> -n webui-internal \
+  -p '{"spec":{"template":{"spec":{"serviceAccountName":"default"}}}}'

+---

+2️⃣ Add the Workload Identity label to the pod template

+kubectl patch deploy <DEPLOYMENT_NAME> -n webui-internal \
+  -p '{"spec":{"template":{"metadata":{"labels":{"azure.workload.identity/use":"true"}}}}}'

+---

+3️⃣ Set the AZURE_CLIENT_ID environment variable

+kubectl set env deployment/<DEPLOYMENT_NAME> -n webui-internal AZURE_CLIENT_ID=<UAMI_CLIENT_ID>

+Replace <UAMI_CLIENT_ID> with your secrets identity’s client ID.

+---

+4️⃣ Restart the deployment to apply changes

+kubectl rollout restart deploy/<DEPLOYMENT_NAME> -n webui-internal kubectl rollout status  deploy/<DEPLOYMENT_NAME> -n webui-internal

+---

+Once this is done, your pods should:

+Run as the annotated ServiceAccount.

+Get the projected /var/run/secrets/azure/tokens/azure-identity-token file.

+Use the correct UAMI to access Key Vault.

+Do you want me to give you the same set of commands for your api namespace deployment as well so both workloads are wired identically?